defenseunicorns/uds-cli/docs/quickstart-and-usage.md

 - Output the SBOMs as a tar file: `uds inspect ... --sbom`
 - Output SBOMs into a directory as files: `uds inspect ... --sbom --extract`

 This functionality will use the `sboms.tar` of the underlying Zarf packages to create new a `bundle-sboms.tar` artifact containing all SBOMs from the Zarf packages in the bundle.

+#### Viewing Variables

+To view the configurable overrides and Zarf variables of a bundle's packages:

+`uds inspect --list-variables <local-or-remote-tarball>:ref`

 ### Bundle Publish